bluecaret/family-cookbook/docs/recipe/crustless-spinach-quiche-small-batch.md

   - eggs
   - spinach
   - cheese
-excerpt: 'Make a quick and easy single-serving crustless spinach quiche in 30 minutes!
-This healthy recipe is perfect for breakfast, lunch, or a snack.'
+excerpt: "Make a quick and easy single-serving crustless spinach quiche in 30 minutes!
+This healthy recipe is perfect for breakfast, lunch, or a snack."
 servings: 2
 time:
   prep: 5 mins